THEVBAT/StingerBot/README.md

 </div>
 <br>

-StingerBot is a little Bot created by THEVBAT with the help of the magnificent Bat-Husky.
+StingerBot is a little Bot created by THEVBAT with the help of **Bat-Husky The Magnificent**.

 ## Installation